-The Institute for Policy Research (IPR) is located on the main academic campus of the University of Cincinnati in the Edwards One Building.
+The Institute for Policy Research (IPR) is located on the main academic campus of the University of Cincinnati.
 The University of Cincinnati is a state-supported, Research I institution located in Southwest Ohio.

 Since its establishment in 1971, the IPR has developed nationally recognized capabilities in survey research.
 The Institute conducts complex, large-scale surveys.
 The Institute's professional staff has experience in a variety of data collection modes, including: via telephone, mail and Web-based surveys as well as in-person interviews, focus group discussions and direct observations.
 Additionally, IPR staff have extensive experience developing research designs and methodologies including: needs assessment, program evaluation, content analysis, scale development and validation, time-series and cluster analysis.